Chirag-Naik666/MLR/README.md

 3) Feature transformation using standard scalar-

-  using sklearn preprocessing standard scalar to scale the numeric values.
+  Using sklearn preprocessing standard scalar to scale the numeric values.

 4) Building Linear Regression model using assumptions-